dbcoach/ai/SAMPLE_DATA_GUIDE.md

 ### Location & Access Path

 1. **Start from Landing Page**: Enter your database description and click "Generate Design"
-2. **Navigate to Results**: After AI generation completes, you'll see the Generation View with multiple tabs
+2. **Navigate to Results**: After AI generation completes, you'll see the Generation View with 5 tabs
-3. **Access Sample Data Tab**:
+3. **Access Sample Data**:
-   - Click the "Implementation" tab (Code icon)
+   - Click the **"Implementation"** tab (Code icon)
-   - Select the "Sample Data" section within the Implementation tab
+   - Within the Implementation tab, click the **"Sample Data"** section button
+   - The sample data will appear in a formatted code view

 ### AI-Generated Sample Data Features